-The command will create a new directory with the name you assigned to your virtual environment.
-This directory will contain all of the isolated files, packages, modules, and executables that will be used by your new environment.
+The command creates a new directory with the name you assigned to your virtual environment.
+This directory contains all of the isolated files, packages, modules, and executables that is used by your new environment.

 Validate that your environment is installed with the version of Python that you expect:

 Activate Your Virtual Environment

 The name of the working environment appears in parentheses after it’s created.